BarelyAPrincess/ChioriWebServer/docs/configuration/sites.md

 * **site.sslKey: [ssl-certificate.key]**: The SSL certificate key.
 * **site.sslSecret: [ssl-secret]**: The SSL certificate secret.
 Leave blank for no secret.

 **Security Note: ** Be sure not to keep your SSL private-key in the ssl directory.
-As it could be compromised via a rogue script and strategic server hack.
+As it could be compromised via a rogue script or strategic server hack.

 ## Configure Site Domains